 Our Nurse Advisers, Joan and Val, have recorded a podcast to answer some of your questions about clinical trials, including what they are, how they work, and how you can find a clinical trial near you.
 Their conversation is based on questions asked to our Support Line, but please do get in touch with us if there's anything that hasn't been covered or if you have any other questions.

-You can either listen to the podcast below or download the audio file to listen to later.
+You can either listen to the podcast on Spotify, using the player below or by downloading the audio file to listen to later.

 If you are having trouble downloading the recording and would like a copy to listen to when offline, please email us.